Abassgold/MyC-programming_projects/loopprojects/README.md

-Here your are allowed to enter any number contiously until you enter zoro
+Here your are allowed to enter any number contiously until you enter zero, then the program will stop.